 If you are liable to deportation, your spouse or civil partner and/or your child are also liable to be deported unless they have Indefinite Leave to Remain in the UK in their own right, or are British, or have been living apart from you.

-If you were sentenced to more than four years, the Home Office guidance says you will need to have “very compelling circumstances” in order for a deportation order not to be made or to be revoked.
-The courts, however, may have a different interpretation of what counts as those circumstances than the Home Office.
+If you were sentenced to more than 4 years, the Home Office guidance says you will need to have ‘very compelling circumstances’ in order for a deportation order not to be made or to be revoked (undone).
+The courts, however, may have a different interpretation of those circumstances than the Home Office.

-If you have been sentenced for less than four years but more than 12 months, or your offending is deemed to fall into the “causing serious harm” category described above, the immigration rules say that deportation would be proportionate except if deportation would be in breach of your Article 8 rights to family and private life, AND:
+If you have been sentenced to less than 4 years but more than 12 months, or your offending is deemed to fall into the ‘causing serious harm’ category, the immigration rules say that deportation would be proportionate (acceptable) except if it would breach your Article 8 human right to family and private life, AND:

-(1) you have a child under the age of 18 in the UK,
+(1) You have a child under the age of 18 in the UK, meaning:

 OR

-(2) you have a “genuine and subsisting relationship” with a partner who is in the UK and has British citizen or Indefinite Leave to Remain, and
+(2) You have a ‘genuine and subsisting relationship’ with a partner who is in the UK and has British citizenship / Indefinite Leave to Remain, and:

-You also need to show that you have been lawfully resident in the UK for most of your life; and you are “socially and culturally integrated in the UK”; and there would be “very significant obstacles” to integration into the country to which you are being deported.
+You also need to show that you have been lawfully resident in the UK for most of your life, you are socially and culturally integrated in the UK, and there would be ‘very significant obstacles’ to integration into the country to which you are being deported.

-The Home Office guidance says that you must provide “original, independent and verifiable documentary evidence” of all of these factors.
-See the If You Have a Children page of this guide for ideas on how you evidence some of these factors.
+The Home Office says that you must provide original, independent and verifiable documentary evidence of all of these factors.
+See the If You Have a Children and Evidence pages of this Toolkit for ideas on how you can prove some of these factors.

 The Home Office has a very restricted view on who meets the circumstances above.
 A judge in an appeal may find that even if you don’t meet the requirements of the immigration rules, you would suffer a disproportionate breach of your Article 8 rights if you were deported.